Scalable Verification of Neural Control Barrier Functions Using Linear Bound Propagation: Experimental Results

 \section{Experimental Results}

 We evaluate the effectiveness of our proposed approach in scaling to larger neural network architectures.
 We adopt standard benchmarks from the literature~\citep{Zeng_2016, zhang_exact_nodate, abate_fossil_2021, Jiang2015, PRAJNA2006117, zhao_synthesizing_2020, Barry2012}, along with two novel benchmarks (\textit{2D Control} and \textit{Cart Pole}) chosen to demonstrate the incorporation of the \( \sup_{u} g(x)u \) term in~\cref{eq:cbf}.
 Additional details on all benchmarks are provided in~\cref{appendix:benchmarks}.
 Across all experiments, we employ the \texttt{tanh} activation function, as it consistently yields the largest control invariant sets.
 Implementations of the corresponding relaxations for the \texttt{sigmoid}, \texttt{ReLU}, and \texttt{leaky-ReLU} activation functions are included in the accompanying codebase\footnote{The code can be found at \url{https://github.com/Zinoex/verification-of-neural-cbf-via-lbp}.}.
 We fix the McCormick relaxation parameter to \(\eta = \tfrac{1}{2}\), and class-\(\mathcal{K}\) function \(\alpha = 1\) for all experiments.
+One could choose to optimize $\eta$, e.g., using projected gradient descent, similar to the optimization of parameterized linear relaxations in $\alpha$-CROWN \citep{xu_fast_2020}, though for simplicity we fix it to a constant.
 All computations ran on a machine with an Intel i7-6700K CPU, 16~GB RAM, and an NVIDIA GTX~1060 GPU (6~GB VRAM).
 Details regarding network training procedures are provided in~\cref{appendix:training}.